Jiong-X/The_Benefits_Of_Staying_Local/README.md

 # Adaptive-Control-by-Modeling-Linearly-and-Acting-Locally
-Materials for the project "The Benefits of Stay Local: Bounded Adaptive Control by Modeling Linearly and Acting Locally"
+This repository contains data, model codes and figures for the project "The Benefits of Stay Local: Bounded Adaptive Control by Modeling Linearly and Acting Locally"

 # Abstract